Disability justice: Origins

 Initially conceived by queer, disabled women of color, Patty Berne, Mia Mingus, and Stacey Milbern, in the San Francisco Bay Area, disability justice was built in reaction to their exclusion from mainstream disability rights movement and disability studies discourse and activism, as well as the ableism in activist spaces.
 They were later joined by Leroy Moore, Eli Clare, and Sebastian Margaret.
 Disability justice centers "disabled people of color, immigrants with disabilities, queers with disabilities, trans and gender non-conforming people with disabilities, people with disabilities who are houseless, people with disabilities who are incarcerated, people with disabilities who have had their ancestral lands stolen, amongst others."

 As mentioned before, disability justice movements discuss the various systems of oppression even within the disability community.
 One specific example for the Asian American community would be how oftentimes, members are unable and refuse to get help for mental health because it is seen as "taboo" in their culture.
 Since mental health is an "untouchable" topic in Asian culture, members who struggle with it hide it due to shame and embarrassment, and therefore are not able to share their experiences with their community and society in general.
 This reflects how the identities of being an Asian American and also possessing a mental disability cause these members to have a "lesser" voice in society.
 The disability justice movement seeks to spread awareness on how ableism is much more complex than people struggling with a disability [ies].

 Sins Invalid, the group through which the founders were connected, defines disability justice through ten key principles: intersectionality, leadership by those most affected, anti-capitalism, solidarity across different activist causes and movements, recognizing people as whole people, sustainability, solidarity across different disabilities, interdependence, collective access, and collective liberation.

-The disability justice work of the Bay area activists has informed the development of the Disability Justice Initiative in Washington, D.C.
+The disability justice work of the Bay Area activists has informed the development of the Disability Justice Initiative in Washington, D.C.
 On July 26, 2018, the 28th anniversary of the Americans With Disabilities Act (ADA), the Center for American Progress (CAP) formally announced its Disability Justice Initiative, under the direction of Rebecca Cokley.
 CAP is the first public policy think tank to specifically focus on disability.
 Recognition of the need for an intentional and intersectional approach was driven in part by attempts to cut the Affordable Care Act.

 In April 2019, Performance Space New York hosted a three-day festival developed around the disability justice framework.
 Performance Space New York worked with the political arts group Arika, the Whitney Museum of American Art and others to bring together disabled artists and writers.
 Entitled I wanna be with you everywhere (IWBWYE), the festival attempted to create an experience of "access intimacy", in which needs were "respected, anticipated, and lovingly welcomed".

+Principles

+Sins Invalid has detailed the following 10 principles of disability justice: